-FROM the chapter dealing with the physiological properties of high frequency it is obvious that the currents are capable of exerting a considerable influence on tissue metamorphosis.
+FROM the chapter dealing with the physiological properties of high frequency it is obvious that the currents are capable of exerting a considerable influence on 'tissue metamorphosis.
 As the general systemic effects are more in evidence with the methods classed together under the head of general D'Arsonvalization, it is only natural to expect that some of these methods would prove most suitable for the treatment of general diseases dependent on perverted tissue nutrition, or of local conditions which are the partial manifestations of an underlying general dyscrasia.

 Thus it is that general D'Arsonvalization has been employed in the treatment of gout, rheumatism, obesity, diabetes, and in the neuro-central and peripheral manifestations of these diseases.
 Again, as the anæsthetic effects of the currents are most prominently brought forward by local and direct applications, it is evident that these methods can with advantage be employed in overcoming pain and discomfort arising from exaggerated nervous sensibility.
 This at once suggests their employment in pruritus, muscular rheumatism, neuralgia, pleurodynia, sphincteralgia, and a host of other local affections in which pain is a very prominent symptom.
 The revulsive effect of local applications can be turned to account in the treatment of deep-seated congestions, as well as to stimulate to more healthy action chronic local conditions arising from deficient or perverted tissue nutrition.
 So, similarly, can the myasthenic influence of the currents be rendered useful in overcoming muscular spasm in those diseases in which it is a prominent symptom, more especially when due to nervous causes.
-This immediately connects itself with asthma, vaginismus, anal spasm, as well as with stomachic dilatation dependent on pyloric spasm such as accompanies hyperacid conditions of the contents of the stomach.
+This immediately connects itself with asthma, vaginismus, anal spasm, as well as with stomachic dilatation dependant on pyloric spasm such as accompanies hyperacid conditions of the contents of the stomach.

 The action of the currents upon the vasomotor nervous system can be directed against diseases arising from the functional aberrations of the general sympathetic system.
-So also can effluvation of the spine be employed to raise blood-pressure in all morbid and depressed states in which such a procedure is indicated; while the tonic effects of the discharge on contractile structures, more especially the smooth muscular fibres, can be brought to influence the hollow viscera and glandular organs, and excite them to a more healthy action, such as in dilatations of the stomach and intestines, constipation, bronchiectasis, and chronic, splenic, and hepatic enlargements.
-The effect of local discharges on germ life likewise suggests their utility in both general and local diseases of bacillary origin.
+So also can effluvation of the spine be employed to raise blood-pressure in all morbid and depressed states in which such a procedure is indicated; while the tonic effects of the discharge on contractile structures, more especially the smooth muscular fibres, can be brought to influence the hollow viscera and glandular organs, and excite them to a more healthy action, such as in dilatations of the stomach and intestines, constipation, bronchiectasis, chronic, splenic, and hepatic enlargements, etc. effect of local discharges on germ life suggests their utility in both general and local diseases of bacillary So likewise does the advantage to be derived origin. from cataphoresic treatment bring to mind a multitude of diseases that can be benefited by local medication.